GMS

 GP Agreement 2023

-GP visit cards will be available to people on the median income or less in 2023.
-The process of extending eligibility to individuals and families whose annual reckonable earnings do not exceed the median income (and to all children aged between 6 and 7 years, see here) will commence on a phased basis.The weekly income limit for the GP visit card will be increased in two phases, first on 11 September 2023 and again on 13 November 2023.
-Weekly income thresholds for everyone over and under 66 will be the same from 11 September 2023.
+The process of extending eligibility to individuals and families whose annual reckonable earnings do not exceed the median income (and to all children aged between 6 and 7 years, see here) commenced on a phased basis in 2023.
+The weekly income limit for the GP visit card was increased in two phases, first on 11 September 2023 and again on 13 November 2023.
+Weekly income thresholds for everyone over and under 66 has been the same from 11 September 2023.

 Assignment of Patients Under GMS Contracts